-(1) Data is in accordance with IFRS except for figures excluding significant items and number of employees.
-(2) The operating results of the Australian operations have been fully consolidated and a non-controlling interest has been recognized for the three and nine months ended December 31, 2018 [April 1, 2018 to August 9, 2018 - 42% and post-acquisition of an additional 30% interest in the Australian operations on August 10, 2018 - 15%; three and nine months ended December 31, 2017 - 42%].
-(3) Restructuring costs for the nine months ended December 31, 2017 related to termination benefits incurred as a result of the closing of certain trading operations in the UK & Europe capital markets operations, restructuring costs for the nine months ended December 31, 2017 related to termination benefits incurred as a result of the closing of certain trading operations in the UK & Europe capital markets operations, staff reductions in our Canadian and US capital markets operations, as well as real estate and other integration costs related to the acquisition of Hargreave Hale.
-(4) Income before income taxes includes intersegment allocated costs.
-See the Intersegment Allocated Costs section on pge 30.
-(5) Refer to the Selected Financial Information Excluding Significant Items table on page 16.
-(6) Operating results for Jitneytrade Inc. and Finlogik Inc. are included beginning June 6, 2018.
+Data is in accordance with IFRS except for figures excluding significant items and number of employees.
+The operating results of the Australian operations have been fully consolidated and a non-controlling interest has been recognized for the three and nine months ended December 31, 2018 [April 1, 2018 to August 9, 2018 - 42% and post-acquisition of an additional 30% interest in the Australian operations on August 10, 2018 - 15%; three and nine months ended December 31, 2018 [April 1, 2018 to August 9, 2018 - 42% and post-acquisition of an additional 30% interest in the Australian operations on August 10, 2018 - 15%; three and nine months ended December 31, 2017 related to thermination benefits incurred as a result of the closing of certain trading operations in the UK & Europe capital markets operations, Restructuring costs for the nine months ended December 31, 2017 related to the setate and other integration costs related to the acquisition of Hargreave Hale.
+Income before income taxes includes intersegment Allocated costs section on pge 30.
+Restructed Financial Information Excluding Significant Items table on page 16.
+Operating results for Jitneytrade Inc. and Finlogik Inc. are included beginning June 6, 2018. n.m.: not meaningful